Moseddy/travel-tour-booking-app/README.md

 # travel-tour-booking-app
-This is a mern stack project that allows travellers to book a tour
+This is a mern stack project that allows travellers to book a tour in their favourite cities